The Banking Regulation Review: European Union

 The SRB signed a memorandum of understanding with the Commission on 1 August 2019, which sets out working methods between the SRB and the Commission in line with the legal framework established by the SRM Regulation.
 This includes cooperation on resolution, regulatory and communication matters.

-Since the financial crisis of 2007–2009, both the G20 and the FSB have advocated the development of recovery and resolution plans – living wills – for financial institutions.
-The numerous high-profile banking failures in the European Union during the crisis (e.g., Fortis and Anglo Irish Bank) revealed shortcomings in the existing arrangements for organising an orderly wind-down of ailing banks and financial institutions, which left Member States with no choice but to bail out their banking sectors.
+Since the financial crisis of 2007 to 2009, both the G20 and the FSB have advocated for the development of recovery and resolution plans – living wills – for financial institutions.
+The numerous high-profile banking failures in the EU during the crisis (including, for example, Fortis and Anglo Irish Bank) revealed shortcomings in the existing arrangements for organising an orderly wind-down of ailing banks and financial institutions, which left Member States with no choice but to bail out their banking sectors.

-In response to this, the Commission proposed an EU framework for crisis management in the financial sector with common and effective tools and powers to deal with failing banks at an early stage, and to minimise costs for taxpayers.
+In response to this and to minimise the costs for taxpayers of resolving future crises, the Commission proposed an EU framework for crisis management in the financial sector with common and effective tools and powers to deal with failing banks at an early stage.
 The overriding objective of the proposal was to ensure that failing banks could be resolved in ways that minimise the risks of contagion and ensure continuity of essential financial services, including continuous access to deposits for insured depositors.

 The BRRD is the framework legislation passed as a result of the Commission's proposal to deal with future bank failures.
-It came into force on 2 July 2014 and establishes new tools and powers for national regulators to deal with crises, including rules requiring banks to prepare recovery plans and requiring resolution authorities to prepare resolution plans based on consultation with the institution concerned; new powers of supervisory intervention at an early stage and during a crisis, such as the ability to require a bank to implement its recovery plan; and powers giving regulators new tools to deal with the failure of a firm, including a sale-of-business tool, a bridge institution tool, an asset-separation tool and a bail-in tool.
+It came into force on 2 July 2014 and establishes new tools and powers for national regulators to deal with crises, including (1) rules requiring banks to prepare recovery plans and requiring resolution authorities to prepare resolution plans based on consultations with the institution concerned, (2) new powers of facilitating supervisory intervention at an early stage of, and during, a crisis (such as the power to require a bank to implement its recovery plan), and (3) new tools to deal with the failure of a firm, including through sale-of-business bridge institution, asset-separation and bail-in mechanisms.

-The BRRD also established new mechanisms for cross-border cooperation for handling banking crises, including a much greater role for the EBA.
+The BRRD also established new procedures of cross-border cooperation in resolving banking crises, including a much greater role for the EBA.

-The deadline by which Member States had to transpose the BRRD into national law was 31 December 2014, and all the provisions of the Directive (except for the bail-in tool for use by national regulators) came into force by 1 January 2015.
-The provisions relating to the use of the bail-in tool came into force on 1 January 2016, although some Member States (including the United Kingdom) chose to bring these provisions into force sooner.
+The deadline by which Member States had to transpose the BRRD into national law was 31 December 2014, and all the provisions of the BRRD (except for the bail-in tool for use by national regulators) came into force by 1 January 2015.
+The provisions relating to the use of the bail-in tool came into force on 1 January 2016, but some Member States chose to bring these provisions into force sooner.

-As with the broader legislative package, BRRD II entered into force on 27 June 2019 with Member States expected to publish and adopt compliance measures by 28 December 2020.
-In addition, as mentioned in Section III, the BRRD Insolvency Hierarchy Directive entered into force on 28 December 2017, and Member States were required to transpose it into their national laws by 29 December 2018.
+As with the broader legislative package, BRRD II entered into force on 27 June 2019, and Member States were expected to publish and adopt compliance measures by 28 December 2020.
+In addition, the BRRD Insolvency Hierarchy Directive entered into force on 28 December 2017, and Member States were required to transpose it into their national laws by 29 December 2018.

-On 30 April 2019, the Commission published a technical evaluation report that reviewed the application of the BRRD and the SRM Regulation, which concluded that more time was needed to fully assess the implications of the legislation, and did not propose any amendments to the BRRD.
-This is because the legislation had only been applied in a very limited number of cases, some of which concerned issues that arose before and during the financial crisis and, additionally, some essential legislative elements were going to be amended by the legislative package discussed above.
+On 30 April 2019, the Commission published a technical evaluation report that reviewed the application of the BRRD and the SRM Regulation, which concluded that more time was needed to fully assess the implications of the legislation, and did not propose any amendments to the BRRD as the legislation had only been applied in a very limited number of cases at the time.

 - increase transparency on short positions in certain situations relating to EU shares and EU sovereign debt, and to persons with significant credit default swap positions relating to EU sovereign debt issuers;